-Figure 2.
+Fig 2.
 Number of Social Enterprises (Unit)

-The ever developing of SE led to the issuance of government policy for regulating destination management.
+The development of SE led to the issuance of government policy for regulating destination management.
 The policy is known as "One Destination, One Management" (ODOM).
-As many as four tourism enterprises have been managing the destination Pindul Cave.
+Four tourism enterprises have been managing the destination of Pindul Cave.
 The four enterprises are destination developer start-ups.
 The enterprises' growth is covered in the government regulation scheme on the basis of territorial sub-village, hamlet authority and the road toward the entry of the destination Pindul Cave.
 Since Pindul Cave is situated at the meeting point of four hamlets, the tenure right of Pindul Cave falls to them.
 Other enterprises manage other tourist objects (Sriti Cave, Tanding Cave, Oya River rafting, off-roading, etc.).
-All of enterprises have powered tourism objects, but SE do not develop their objects adequately.
+All of the enterprises have tourism objects, but SE do not develop their objects adequately.
 Pindul Cave is just the first and final tourist object developed as flagship product in this village.
-Almost the tourism activity of enterprises offered was only cave tour.
+The tourism activity offered by the enterprises was cave tour.

-4.3.
-The Supply Chain Performance
+C. The Supply Chain Performance

-4.3.1.
-Community's Level of Participation
+1) Community's Level of Participation

-The community build enterprises is main form of community participation.
-The number of enterprises were managed by 120 people holding the positions of advisors, managers, and field managers.
-They were able to employ as many as 889 people as guides, social media administrators, sanitation officers, or cave tour equipment officers.
-All in all, the enterprises had hired 1,019 people.
-The community's level of participation in these tourism enterprises reached a percentage of 6.36% of the total population (Figur 3.).
+The community enterprises are the main form of community participation.
+The enterprises were managed by 120 people holding the positions of advisors, managers, and field managers.
+They were able to employ 889 people as guides, social media administrators, sanitation officers, or cave tour equipment officers.
+The enterprises had hired 1,019 people.
+The community's level of participation in these tourism enterprises reached 6.36% of the total population (Figur 3.).

+entuot lanoise